 Although it is possible to run many Windows applications (including Dreamweaver) in Linux via Wine, the experience and desktop integration will not be the same.
 The state of software availability in Linux is constantly improving, with many commercial products being released nowadays for all major platforms – Windows, macOS and Linux – but potential switchers should be willing to compromise and sometimes change their habits.

-Seamonkey Composer is one of the easiest to use website builders and has a great compatibility with Mozilla products.
-The application is a WYSIWYG editor with three modes: document editor, markup explorer and source-code editor.
+Seamonkey Composer (opens in new tab) is one of the easiest to use website builders (opens in new tab) and has a great compatibility with Mozilla products.
+The application is a WYSIWYG editor with three modes: document editor, markup explorer and source-code editor (for more options, see our guide to the best code editors (opens in new tab)).
 In the simplest case, a user can just arrange text, images, tables and other objects without writing a single line of code, similar to what a text processor like MS Word provides.
 Seamonkey Composer will automatically create an appropriate HTML markup, which will be enough for static web sites.

 There is also the nice Preview tab, which renders a browser-like preview of your project live, as if it was loaded in a web browser.
 The browser part is the Gecko-based Seamonkey Navigator, which does not differ much from Mozilla Firefox in terms of displaying web content.
 One of the most handy tools in Composer is the Publish button on its toolbar.
 This enables quick and seamless upload of your code right into the site’s directory via FTP.